-In Moscow, tenants are required to be registered at their residence.
+In Moscow, tenants must register at their residence.
 Tenants can register in the Moscow Visa Registration Office (UVIR), using their landlord’s notarised consent or a rental contract.

 Paying utilities while renting in Moscow

-When renting Russian apartments, basic utilities such as water, heating and facility management fees are typically included in the rental price.
-However, additional bills for electricity, internet, television and telecommunication services are usually paid separately by the tenant.
+When renting Russian apartments, basic utilities such as water, heating, and facility management fees are typically part of the rental price.
+However, additional bills for electricity, internet, television, and telecommunication services are usually separate payments by the tenant.

 Utilities in Russia are state-run and generally cheap.
-However, this does mean that tenants have no control if they’re living in a typical Russian apartment, rather than a plush western-style building, as the government dictates when the heating is turned on and off.
-Also, it’s worth noting that in the summer, the hot water is turned off for up to three weeks during the season across the whole city to carry out routine maintenance.
+However, this does mean that tenants have no control if they’re living in a typical Russian apartment, rather than a plush western-style building, as the government dictates when the heating turns on and off.
+Also, in the summer, the hot water is turned off for up to three weeks across the whole city for routine maintenance.